 You have several choices to make once you’ve decided to get a breast augmentation.
-Our Des Moines, IA, patients often have a lot of questions.
 How do I choose the right size implant?
 Are silicone gel or saline implants better?
 What about the implant placement—behind or in front of the chest muscle?

 As critical as these choices are in getting your desired results, the most important decision you’ll make is choosing a plastic surgeon.
 But do you know what to look for in a breast augmentation plastic surgeon?
 The criteria include some objective factors, such as board certification, along with issues that are more of a gut feeling.
 In this blog post, we’ll suggest steps to take as you begin searching for a plastic surgeon.

 Your search for a surgeon should first focus on board-certified plastic surgeons.
-That’s because physicians with valid medical licenses can call themselves cosmetic surgeons and perform breast augmentation or other plastic surgery procedures.
+That’s because any physician with a valid medical license can call themselves a cosmetic surgeon and perform breast augmentation or other plastic surgery procedures.
 Some may even claim to be board certified because many different organizations offer certification.

 Only the American Board of Plastic Surgery (ABPS), however, is recognized by the American Board of Medical Specialties, and surgeons certified by the ABPS are the plastic surgeons you want for your procedure.
 There’s a good reason for this.
 ABPS-certified plastic surgeons must meet rigorous standards that include graduating from an accredited medical school and completing 6 years of training as a resident surgeon that covers all areas of surgery.
 Three years of their training must be devoted exclusively to plastic surgery.
 In addition, board-certified plastic surgeons must pass written and oral exams.